Home

 This may include telling an employer a lie about why the individual didn’t come to work, telling friends stories to explain the alcoholic’s behavior, or handling a responsibility that should have been taken care of by the drinker.

-Codependents make the problem worse by permitting the drinking to continue.
 Effects of Alcoholism on Families … Is there Help?

 Treating alcoholic families is difficult and complex.
 Often treatment is not entirely successful for family members, even when the alcohol abuser or addict eventually reforms.

-The effects of alcoholism on families are difficult to overcome; yet without treatment, they can be devastating for the long-term.
+The effects of alcoholism in families are difficult to overcome; yet without treatment, they can be devastating for the long-term.
 With the right approach and support, positive steps can be taken to improve lives.

 Healthcare professionals may recommend a multi-faceted treatment approach that includes group family therapy, as well as individualized treatment for each family member Treatment may take the form of one or more of the following: